 setting an appropriate ".rhosts" or ".ssh/authorized_keys" file and/or launching

-an SSH agent before running the father program.
+an SSH agent before running the parent program.

 There is also a special